khalilhamdii/Weather_now/README.md

 ## Description

 WeatherNow is a web application where a user can input any city name and get all weather information about that particular city.
 A user can chose between "Metric" or "Imperial" units for the weather data displayed.
-This webApp was built with javascript, bundled with Webpack along with the integration of "OpenWeatherMap" API.
+This webApp was built with javascript, bundled with Webpack along with the integration of two APIs : "OpenWeatherMap" and "Unsplash".

 ## Library Directory 📙